JNP-Solutions/Slacken/README.md

   export PATH=$PATH:$(pwd)/Slacken
 ```

-If you installed using Docker, in the examples below, please use `dockerSlacken.sh` instead of `slacken.sh`.
+If you installed Slacken using Docker, in the examples below please use `dockerSlacken.sh` instead of `slacken.sh`.

 ### Libraries and test data